 El-Rayess, Miranda and Reeve, Neil, eds.
 2015.
 Henry James, The Beast in the Jungle and Other Tales.
 Cambridge: CUP.

 El-Rayess, Miranda.
 2012.
-Michael Anesko.
-Monopolizing the Master: Henry James and the Politics of Modern Literary Scholarship.
+Review of Michael Anesko, Monopolizing the Master: Henry James and the Politics of Modern Literary Scholarship.
 Times Literary Supplement,

 El-Rayess, Miranda.
 2011.
 The Violence of Representation: James, Sargent and the Suffragette.
 Critical Quarterly, 53(2), pp. 30-45.
 ISSN 0011-1562

 El-Rayess, Miranda.
 2010.
-Maya Higashi Wakana.
-Performing the Everyday in Henry James’s Late Novels (Aldershot: Ashgate, 2009).
+Review of Maya Higashi Wakana, Performing the Everyday in Henry James’s Late Novels (Aldershot: Ashgate, 2009).
 Times Literary Supplement,

 El-Rayess, Miranda.
 2010.
 Something in the ballads which they sang"’: James’s ‘Rose-Agathe’ and Tennyson’s The Princess'.
 Symbiosis: A Journal of Anglo-American Literary Relations, 14(1), pp. 43-61.